Favorite Food Souvenirs from Around the World

 These were our carry-on luggage from our last two European trips filled with goodies.
 We’re happy to share some of our food souvenirs we’ve enjoyed and brought home.

 While my kids could have probably stayed at the 100 Yen shops (dollar stores) all over Tokyo and sampled, these were a couple of the ones we took home.
 The Tokyo Banana is one of the most popular souvenirs from Japan.
 This banana shaped sponge cake was filled with banana-flavored custard.
 For those who have tasted a Hostess Twinkie, this was the Japanese version in banana form but much more delicious.
 My kids were addicted to these snacks.

-There’s no other candy that my friends and family (including me) take home from a visit to Tokyo than the unique Kit Kat chocolate flavors usually not found anywhere else.
-These are mostly found at airports and train stations but a new Kit Kat store also opened in Seibu Department Store in Tokyo’s Ikebukuro.
+There’s no other candy that my friends and family (including me) take home from a visit to Tokyo than the unique Kit Kat chocolate flavors usually not found anywhere else or These are mostly found at airports and train stations but a new Kit Kat store also opened in Seibu Department Store in Tokyo’s Ikebukuro.
 Do flavors like Green Tea, wasabi, passion fruit, cola, rum raisin appeal to you?
 My daughter and I love the Cookies and Cream and strawberry ones.
 You can try some flavors by ordering select Japanese Kit Kat flavors at Amazon.

 We love macarons and they seem to be everywhere in Paris and come in beautiful packages and tins.
 These meringue-based biscuits with a variety of flavors and fillings are so hard to resist.
 They’re a bit pricey but worth every cent.
 The two most popular places in Paris are Ladurée and Pierre Hermé.
 Apparently, I have total lack of self-control because these have never made it back to America.